JackMcKew/pandas_alive/README.md

 - [bar_chart_race](https://github.com/dexplo/bar_chart_race) by [Ted Petrou](https://github.com/tdpetrou)
 - [Pandas-Bokeh](https://github.com/PatrikHlobil/Pandas-Bokeh) by [Patrik Hlobil](https://github.com/PatrikHlobil)

-## Contributing

-Pull requests are welcome!
-Please help cover more and more chart types!

 ## Requirements

 If you get an error such as `TypeError: 'MovieWriterRegistry' object is not an iterator`, this signals there isn't a writer library installed on your machine.